yatesco/seafile-docs/deploy_pro/libreoffice_online.md

 3. (LibreOffice Online->seahub) LibreOffice Online receives the request and sends a request to Seahub to get the file content
 4. (LibreOffice Online->browser) LibreOffice Online sends the file preview page to the browser.

-If you have a problem, please check the Nginx log for Seahub (for step 3) and LibreOffice Online to see which step is wrong.
+If you have a problem, please check the Nginx log for Seahub (for step 3) and Collabora Online to see which step is wrong.